One job per page

 Read resourceTeam voice

-For teams with voice guides, policy pages, and messaging docs that exist but do not reliably show up in daily writing.
+For teams whose voice guides, policy pages, and messaging docs are rarely used in daily writing.

 Use case